fenago/machine-learning-with-scikit-learn/Chapter03/Lab_3.md

 The number of values that you initialize in a grid object for the hyperparameter of a model is arbitrary.
-However, the more values, the longer it takes for `GridSearchCV`{.literal} to give you the optimal value of the hyperparameter, therby making the process computationally expensive.
+However, the more values, the longer it takes for `GridSearchCV` to give you the optimal value of the hyperparameter, therby making the process computationally expensive.